ss23/owasp-2013/Lesson/A1-Injection.md

 ### Automation

 There are already a lot of tools to do what we did manually, and they'll do it a lot faster, too.
 While they may not catch every possible vector to inject, they would save a lot of time.
-Check out SQLMap for example.
+Check out [SQLMap](http://sqlmap.org) for example.
 Try running it against our test code and see whether it can get a list of the users for you!

 ### SQL specific injection

 First of all, if you want to know more about SQL injection, you're probably going to have to learn one of the vendor specific dialects.
 The syntax we used for this example should work for most vendors implmentations, but you would be surprised how different SQLite is to MySQL, to MSSQL.
-If you do need specific vendor info in a hurry, try looking for a SQL injection cheat sheet -- they'll likely have most of the information need in a pinch.
+If you do need specific vendor info in a hurry, try looking for a SQL injection cheat sheet like http://pentestmonkey.net/category/cheat-sheet/sql-injection -- they'll likely have most of the information need in a pinch.

 ### Code execution from SQL Injection